pkopparla/pkopparla.github.io/README.md

 <h3> Work Samples </h3>

-[Notebook](grid_walkthrough.html) A walkthrough to understand the extraction of regular gridded atmospheric data from spacecraft images of Venus, including pointing correction from limb fitting.
+[Notebook](grid_walkthrough.html) A walkthrough to understand the extraction of regular gridded atmospheric data from spacecraft images of Venus, including pointing correction from limb fitting in a Jupyter notebook.

-[Repo](https://github.com/pkopparla/ContainerizeSatimagePreview) A Dockerized pipeline that creates a scaled, color corrected JPEG preview for RGB bands from a given Landsat scene.
+[Repo](https://github.com/pkopparla/ContainerizeSatimagePreview) A Dockerized Python pipeline that creates a scaled, color corrected JPEG preview for RGB bands from a given Landsat scene.
 Also has notes on creating and testing AWS Lambda functions from custom Docker images.

 [Video](https://www.youtube.com/watch?v=PmFKRFUXppE) A talk on understanding long period variability in Venus clouds.
 Given at the Venus Science Conference by PRL on 23 Sep 2021.